adaptive-learning/flocs-core/overview.md

 Overview
 ========
 - concepts:
-  - entities and data
+  - state, reducers and store
   - actions and intents
-  - state, reducers and store
   - extractors
+  - data, entitities, techniques
 - actions and state are orthogonal concepts (one reducer may reduce a particular part of the state for a particular action)
 - initial state and reducers are also orthogonal (because we will want to start in different initial states, consider web case)
   - but both depends on the "state shape" contract